-When it comes to DCF Income Payments, the marketplace suffers from a plethora of terms.
-This page should clear up any misunderstandings.
+When it comes to DCF Income Payments and similar receivables, the marketplace suffers from a plethora of terms.
+In this page, we clear up misunderstandings and language that could be misleading.

 “Synonym: A synonym is a word or phrase that means exactly or nearly the same as another word or phrase in the same language”

-In the “Right” column are all different names for the same underlying asset, namely, the right to receive payments backed by an annuity issued in conjunction with a structured settlement.
+In the “Right” column are different names for the same underlying asset, namely, the right to receive payments due under a structured settlement backed by an annuity.

 Understanding the Term ‘DCF Income Payments’

-A ‘DCF Income Payment’ is a term used to describe the court-ordered right to receive payments backed by annuities issued in conjunction with structured settlements.
+A ‘DCF Income Payment’ is a term used to describe the court-ordered right to receive payments due under structured settlements backed by annuities.

-Furthermore, most transactions are handled pursuant to IRC§5891(c)(2) and relevant state-specific structured settlement transfer protection act guidelines that give regulatory certainty and consumer protection.
-In these assignment proceedings, the right to receive payments due under a structured settlement annuity is transferred, but the ownership of the actual insurance contract does not change hands.
+As noted above, some incorrectly refer to payments in this asset class as Factored Annuities or Secondary Market Annuities.
+To be clear, in a DCF Income Payment transaction the purchaser does not acquire an annuity issued by an insurance company.
+Rather, transactions are handled pursuant to IRC§5891(c)(2) and relevant state-specific structured settlement transfer protection act guidelines that give regulatory certainty and consumer protection.
+In these assignment proceedings, the right to receive payments due under a structured settlement that is backed by an annuity is transferred, but the ownership of the actual insurance contract does not change hands.

 How Do Regular Annuities Compare With a DCF Income Payment?

-Primary annuities come in a wide range of configurations, from life only immediate income annuities to growth-oriented fixed and fixed index contracts.
-Typically, structured settlements utilize period certain guaranteed and life contingent lifetime income annuities issued by highly rated carriers to make the payments due under the terms of the settlement.
+Primary annuities come in a wide range of configurations, from life- only immediate income annuities to growth-oriented fixed and fixed index contracts.
+Typically, structured settlements utilize period certain guaranteed and life contingent lifetime income annuities issued by highly rated carriers as the ‘funding assets’ to make the payments due under the terms of the settlement.

 In most cases, annuities are shielded from creditors in accordance with their statutory protections.
 Even in bankruptcy proceedings, they are usually considered an exempt asset and cannot be accessed by creditors.

-However, once the right to receive payments due under a structured settlement annuity goes through the assignments and court proceedings to change the payee, it would lose this creditor protection and, like any other asset, be open to the claims of creditors.
+However, once cash is exchanged for the right to receive payments due under a structured settlement via an assignment and court proceeding the cash asset would lose this creditor protection and, like any other asset, be open to the claims of creditors.

-Originators of structured settlement payments are typically factoring companies and attorneys.
+Originators of structured settlement payment right transactions are typically factoring companies and attorneys.
 Most factored structured settlement payment rights are acquired by special purpose vehicles and securitized in institutional asset-backed transactions.

-However, a small percentage of the transactional flow on an annual basis may be offered for sale to individual investors, some of which may be labeled as a ‘DCF Income Payment.’
+However, a small percentage of the market on an annual basis may be offered for sale to individual investors, some of which may be labeled as a ‘DCF Income Payment.’
 DCFAnnuities.com is a major retailer of DCF Income Payments from the nation’s premier source of payments, DCF Exchange.

 DCF Income Payments Are Not Securities

-Sales agents are currently not subject to state-based licensing requirements as the transaction does not change the ownership of the underlying annuity, which is an insurance licensed activity, nor does the assignment and sale of a payment stream backed by a structured settlement annuity constitute a securities transaction per the Howey Test.
+Sales agents are currently not subject to state-based licensing requirements as the transaction does not change the ownership of the underlying annuity, which is an insurance licensed activity, nor do we believe that the assignment and sale of a payment stream due under a structured settlement constitute a securities transaction per the Howey Test or other common law analysis.

 Practically speaking, however, consumers typically encounter DCF Income Payments from licensed insurance agents and financial advisors who may be subject to various licensing requirements for their other lines of business.
 Consumers should inquire as to the professional qualifications of the agent they are working with.